OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-02.md

 ## 1 Peter 2:18

-Servants, be subject to your masters with all respect, not only to those who are good and gentle, but also to those who are harsh.
+Servants, submit yourselves to your masters with all respect, not only to those who are good and gentle, but also to those who are harsh.

 ## 1 Peter 2:19

-For this finds favour, if for the sake of conscience toward God a person endures grief when suffering unjustly.
+For it is praiseworthy if someone endures the pain of unjust suffering because they are mindful of God.

 ## 1 Peter 2:20